lanl/tardigrade/README.md

 > `LD_LIBRARY_PATH=/path/to/libs:$LD_LIBRARY_PATH`

+The user is expected to have built the xdmf library in the root directory of tardigrade ( i.e. from the location of this Readme the xmdf directory is ../xmdf ) using the typical nomenclature of, "build," as the build directory name ( ../xmdf/build ). xmdf requires the boost header files ( which should be referenced by the environment variable BOOST_ROOT ) and libxml2 which is included in the moose conda environment.
+Xmdf should be built against those libraries.
+The location of libxml2 needs to be updated in the Makefile along with the root micromorphic directory.

 The documentation for this implementation detailing the theory is available in the micromorphic_element repository as the balance equations and other materials are located there.